Singular-Genomics/G4X-helpers/docs/index.md

 <!-- begin section -->
 # :material-map-legend: G4X data

-The G4X produces multimodal output containing tables, images, arrays and annotated matrices for single-cell analysis.
+The G4X produces multi-modal output containing tables, images, arrays and annotated matrices for single-cell analysis.
 The files found in the output directory are compatible with popular Python libraries from the [`scverse`](https://github.com/scverse) ecosystem, like `scanpy, rapids-singlecell, squidpy, and spatial-data` and, if you prefer working in R, can be easily imported into [`Seurat`](https://satijalab.org/seurat/).

 ### In this section you will find: